angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 Unbound] whilst others prefer to run them in conjunction with one another.
 If running the package, the Consider normally replaces a Preordain and the Deep Analysis replaces a :card[Personal Tutor] or a free cycle effect.
-If planning to go fast it is best to maximise the number of free cycle effects with Consider/Deep Analysis as they also enable the ability to go for aggressive, low resource wins.
+If planning to go fast it is best to maximise the number of free cycle effects with Consider and Deep Analysis as they also enable the ability to go for aggressive, low resource wins.

 ## Putting It All Together